 Treatment of AKI hinges on the identification and treatment of the underlying cause.
 Aside from the treatment of the underlying disorder, you also need to routinely avoid nephrotoxins (i.e. substances that are toxic to the kidneys).
 These may include ibuprofen or naproxen, iodinated contrasts, and antibiotics such as gentamicin.
 In severe cases, admission to hospital is necessary.
 This is usually accompanied by routine monitoring of the kidney function by serial serum creatinine measurement and monitoring of urine output by insertion of the urinary catheter.
 Dialysis may also be carried out to remove toxins from the blood.

-Although the majority of people who recover from AKI end up having a normal kidney function, many of them go on to develop chronic kidney disease or long-term kidney failure as a result of the damage.
+Although the majority of people who recover from acute kidney injury end up having a normal kidney function, many of them go on to develop chronic kidney disease or long-term kidney failure as a result of the damage.
 Thus, it is advisable to prevent acute kidney injury or to treat it as early as possible.